 Exemptions from participation in athletics are rare.
 The Athletic Director and a College Counselor will review exemption requests annually.
-Parents may initiate the review process by completing a "Sports Exemption Request Form" available on the website (Athletics - Handbook, Sports Medicine & Forms - Athletic Exemption Form) and submitting it to the Athletic Director upon completion.
+Parents may initiate the review process by completing a an Athletic Exemption Request Form found linked here.
+(TrinityAcademy.com/athletics/Handbook & Forms)